paquiteau/pynufft/README.md

 " ...... and Python toolboxes begin to emerge [cite PyNUFFT].
 Our experience using them however led to unstable results due to significant numerical errors."

-This statement is dubious.
+Again, their statement is baseless.
 If they want double-precision, they should use NUDFT and NUDFT_cupy.
-I have kindly asked them to clarify their source of significantly numerical errors.
+I have kindly asked them to clarify their source of "significantly numerical errors".

 ### Contact information